qoryhanisagal/OnlineStore/README.md

-# 📦 Online Store API
+🫖 Cozy Tea Shop – Full Stack Online Stor

-A simple Flask + MongoDB REST API for managing product data.
+A full-stack web application for a cozy tea shop, featuring a React frontend, a Flask + MongoDB backend, and an admin dashboard for managing products and discoun
 ---

 ## 👩🏽‍💻 Submitted By